ham2k/adif4/README.md

 * Suggest that apps should support "Latin1" imports, and might even consider this the default encoding when importing pre-ADIF 4 files.
 * Allow apps to attempt to detect, and correct, possible mis-encodings in files that do not have an "encoding" header.

+### More context:

+* There's a [summary of other proposals discussed](#other-proposals) at the end of this document.
+* There's a [survey of existing apps](survey-results/README.md) that were tested to see how they handled different types of encodings and field counts.

 ---

 # Why do we need to talk about changes to the standard?